apache/fury-site/blog/2026-08-11-fory_json_fastest_java_json_framework.md

 Fory already provides compact binary object serialization and a cross-language protocol.
 Fory JSON tackles a different job.
 It maps Java objects to ordinary JSON text and UTF-8 bytes, so the result remains readable by browsers, command-line tools, and any standards-compliant JSON implementation.

-There is no Fory-specific envelope and no binary metadata hidden in the document.
-This is standard JSON, built for Java applications that need to keep the wire format while spending less time converting it.

 ## Quick Start

 Fory JSON 1.6.0 is available from Maven Central: